Benchmark control problems in nonequilibrium statistical mechanics: Introduction

 In \s{systems} we describe the problems, summarized in Table~\ref{tab1}, and explain the structure of the corresponding codes used to run them.
 The codes are implemented in C++ and Python (the figures in the text were produced using the C++ codes).
 The C++ codes use mostly C-style logic, with limited use of C++ for certain libraries and input/output, and are written in a simple procedural style.
 The Python code uses the PyTorch framework, allowing for parallel computation on both GPU and CPU.

-In \s{worked_example} we provide a worked example of protocol learning, providing C++ and Python implementations of a neurevolutionary optimization algorithm for the overdamped trap-translation problem, and a JAX implementation of automatic differentiation for the same.
-We also discuss the challenges associated with the other systems.
+In \s{worked_example} we provide a worked example of protocol learning, providing C++ and Python implementations of a neurevolutionary learning algorithm for the overdamped trap-translation problem, and a JAX implementation of automatic differentiation for the same.
+We also provide the results of neurevolutionary learning for the other problems, and discuss some of the challenges associated with them.

 The codes are available at the GitHub repository \href{https://github.com/protocol-benchmarks/NESTbench25}{\texttt{protocol-benchmarks/NESTbench25}}, in the folders \code{c_code}, \code{python_code}, and \code{jax_code}.
+This paper serves as the \code{README} file for this set of codes.
 Comments, suggestions, portability issues, and bug reports are welcome: please use the email addresses listed.